 To seek opportunities for the SCCC to further contribute to our multi-cultural societies.

-Abbot Shi Yong Xin gave Cheng Min Mao the religious name Yan Chong.
-Since 2002, Yan Chong was made coach of the Shaolin martial arts demonstration team and toured North America, Europe, Australia and South East Asia for the team's stage presentation "Shaolin Warriors".
-He has visited more than thirty countries for cultural exchange in Shaolin Kung Fu and Chan Buddhism.
-These countries include U.S.A., Germany, Canada, New Zealand, Australia, Saudi Arabia, Korea, Japan, Malaysia, Taiwan, and Hong Kong to name a few.
+Shifu Yan Chong, head coach at the Shaolin Cultural Centre of Canada, entered the Shaolin Temple at Song Mountain in 1996, and became a 34th generation disciple.
+He has been the coach of the Shaolin martial arts demonstration team since 2002, and has toured in North America, Europe, Australia and South East Asia for the team's stage presentation "Shaolin Warriors".
+He has visited more than thirty countries for cultural exchange in Shaolin Kung Fu and Chan Buddhism, including U.S.A., Germany, Canada, New Zealand, Australia, Saudi Arabia, Korea, Japan, Malaysia, Taiwan, and Hong Kong.

 Yan Chong was awarded first place at various Provincial competitions and served as head judge at the National Martial Arts competition.
 He is proficient in Shaolin martial forms of Da Hong, Xiao Hong, Lohan, Mei-hua and Pao, as well as mastery of the Shaolin cudgel staff, hooked sword and broadsword art form.